robgarv/php7extensions/paramparsing/README.md

 to show how that can be done.
 The GDB_BLOCK macro is used to block execution of the extension to facilitate attaching a debugger.

+## dumparray

+This example uses "traditional"/legacy parameter parsing APIs to parse parameters and iterate an array.